PowerShellEmpire/PowerTools/PowerView/README.md

                                         of their principal domain
     Invoke-FindGroupTrustUsers      -   enumerates all the members of a domain's groups and finds users that are outside of the queried domain
+    Invoke-EnumerateLocalTrustGroups-   enumerates members of the local Administrators groups across all machines in the domain that are not a part of the local machine or the machine's domain.
     Invoke-MapDomainTrusts          -   try to build a relational mapping of all domain trusts Invoke-MapDomainTrustsLDAP      -   try to build a relational mapping of all domain trusts using Get-NetDomainTrustsLDAP